I don’t get it.

-Peeking over into your neighbor’s garden will help you determine if it’s easy or not to outrank them.
+Peeking into your competitor’s business will help you to determine if it’s easy or not to outrank them.

-Remember Google AdWords also considers quality?
+Remember how Google Ads also considers quality?
 You want to know how good your ads have to be to win.

 This is also known as competitor intelligence.

-Go to Spyfu.com and enter your keyword, in this case “cheap bricks”.
+Go to Spyfu.com and enter your keyword.
+In this case, it’s “cheap bricks.”

-In this case, that’s just 41, which is nothing, considering there are over 1 million companies advertising on AdWords.
+In this case, there’s just 41, which is nothing, considering there are over 1 million companies advertising on Google Ads.

-It’ll also show you other keywords that have done well on AdWords in this niche.
+It’ll also show you other keywords that have done well on Google Ads, in this niche.

-If you click on “Advertiser history”, you’ll even see the actual ads your competitors use.
+If you click on “Advertiser history”, you’ll even see the actual ads that your competitors use.

 In this case, Brickit doesn’t even mention bricks in their ad.
-So that means they shouldn’t be too hard to beat.
+So, that means that they shouldn’t be too hard to beat.

 Step 4: Make sure your landing page rocks